cassiozen/mithryn-ttrpg/rules.md

 ## Ability Checks

 When a character attempts something risky, dramatic, or challenging, the GM may call for an ability check.
 If a relevant tag applies, lower the TN by your Rank.
-The player then rolls **2d12**: If the result is **equal to or greater than** that ability’s TN, the attempt succeeds.
+The player then rolls a **d20**: If the result is **equal to or greater than** that ability’s TN, the attempt succeeds.

+### Opposition

+If two opponents are each trying to overcome the other, whoever is most at risk (usually the character with the lowest relevant Attribute) should roll the relevant ability check.

 ### Difficulty

 When the GM deems some attempt to be particularly difficult, they can impose a “difficulty modifier”, a number that adds to the Target Number (TN), making it harder to succeed.

-Penalties usually range from +2 (hard) up to +4 (extremely hard), but the GM can set it at their discretion.
+Penalties usually range from +1 (hard) up to +4 (extremely hard), set at the GM discretion.

 Conversely, if the PC have situational benefits (environmental effects, clever planning, etc), the GM might offer you a negative difficulty modifier, lowering the TN and make success easier to accomplish.

-### Automatic Success on Doubles
+### Critical Success and Failure

-If the player rolls **doubles** (both dice showing the exact same number), it is considered an **automatic success**, regardless of whether the total meets the Target Number.
-Still, higher doubles generally indicate stronger results.

-Low Doubles (1s, 2s and 3s): Still a success, but a close call.
-The GM might determine that it comes with a cost or a consequence, or minor setback alongside the success.
+Sometimes the dice decide the outcome in dramatic ways.

-High Doubles (10s, 11s, or 12s): These count as a **critical success**.
-The action not only succeeds, but does so in an especially powerful, impressive, or advantageous way, determined by the GM.
+- **Critical Success (roll of 20):** No matter the Target Number, the action succeeds — and not just barely.
+It succeeds in an especially powerful, impressive, or advantageous way, as determined by the GM.

+- **Critical Failure (roll of 1):** No matter the Target Number, the action fails — and it fails badly.
+The attempt comes with a cost, consequence, or setback that pushes the story forward.

 ---